In this Article

 - Get Tested Regularly

-If your watery discharge is accompanied by symptoms of an infection, you might have to get a medical treatment.
+If your watery discharge is accompanied by symptoms of an infection, you might have to get medical treatment.
 In addition, consume foods rich in probiotics to avoid the occurrence of yeast infections.

 - Maintain Hygiene

 Keep your vaginal area clean.
-Avoid using a scented soap or spray to clean your vaginal area.
+Avoid using a bar of scented soap or spray to clean your vaginal area.
 If you have foul-smelling vaginal discharge, using a spray won’t help.
 Wash your vaginal area with warm water and wear clean and comfortable underwear.

 - Change Your Underwear Regularly